thanhnamit/ntn-blog/content/post/2021-01-15-opentelemetry-observability-part1.markdown

 ### Distributed tracing in action

 Now let's have a look at an end-to-end trace of the request `POST /shortenit`.
-Client app can extract initial `TraceId` and `SpanId` in response header `Traceparent`, for example `8d63ac3f01d517d71c5a803f3e37e981` is my unique TraceId.
+Client app can extract initial `TraceId` and `SpanId` in response header `Traceparent`.
+For example, `8d63ac3f01d517d71c5a803f3e37e981` is my unique TraceId.
 To view its trace timeline, enter the Id in Jeager at `http://localhost:16686/search`.

 ![Trace Timeline](/img/posts/2021-01-15-tracetimeline.png 'Trace Timeline')